Skip to content

 Updated AWS documentation shows that users can centrally secure access to root user credentials for member accounts in “AWS Organizations” (a central account management service) and combine all AWS accounts for central management.
 Deleting root users still requires a few steps.

-"After carefully evaluating customer feedback we heard that customers would want to perform these delete actions with care" Ma explained.
+"After carefully evaluating customer feedback we heard that customers would want to perform these delete actions with care" AWS IAM head of product Raymond Ma explained on Friday (November 15.)

 "Therefore, they were not likely to utilize a one-click delete all root credentials from a group of accounts option.
 However, we will be releasing a blog shortly with an example script you can utilize to programmatically manage root credentials across the accounts in your organization."